publiccodenet/publiccode.net/product-requirements-document.md

 * Individual codebase overview (like <publiccode.net/codebases/signalen>)
 * Team index page (like <publiccode.net/team>)
 * Members and perhaps even a page about each member? [future]

+## Technical and functional requirements

+### Technology and architecture

+* Open and public: Aim for 100% open-source and public domain languages and tools.
+Temporarily fall back on closed tools only when there is consensus on the benefits.
+* Simpler and fewer: Use common and established tech whenever possible.
+For example, prefer CSS over SCSS, and avoid Javascript unless necessary.
+* Easy expansion: Beautiful design should not interfere with or overly complexify the process of adding and editing content.
+Templatization and continued automatic ingestion of markdown is essential.
+* Unified content, flexible display: Information display should be flexible, with few sources serving multiple endpoints.
+Continue to use Jekyll, Liquid and CSS media queries to enable one content set to serve multiple endpoints, including print/PDF.
+* Rich content: Add abilities for embedded video, social and GitHub hooks

+## Experience

+* Presentation modes: Information should be accessible via desktop and mobile web browser, social media, email, and pdf (digital or print)
+* Human accessible: [WCAG 2.1 Level A](https://www.w3.org/WAI/WCAG21/quickref/) (minimum).
+Accommodate the vision-impaired with screen-reader friendly, high contrast design.
+Avoid absolute text size units.
+Ensure proper keyboard-based navigability.
+* Linguistically accessible: Speak to an international audience by using standard, non-colloquial English.
+Speak to a non-technical audience by avoiding jargon, or defining it when necessary and helpful.
+* Technically accessible: Tools, languages and implementation style should prioritize procedures and code that is relatively easy to grasp and collaborate on.

+### Practices

+* Visible process: Bring tools and communication closer.
+Select for technologies which broadly facilitate viewing, insight, understanding, sharing and participation.
+* Dogfood: Contribute to open source tools, practices and culture by avoiding closed/commercial platforms (even if they are arguably more powerful).
+* Invite and reward feedback: Create and bond with collaborators by responding to their ideas, incorporating the good ones, and visibly crediting them.
+* Document well: As the new site is built out of the old, align on agreed-upon best practices, and document these patterns as part of the process.
+Enable future collaborators (and forgetful selves) to understand why decisions were made.

+## Design Approach

+### Basic process

+* Gather initial ideas and goals from team via workshops
+* Reference existing Github repos
+* Assemble product requirements
+* Create initial wireframes
+* Present to team, board and public
+* Refine wires and socialize until quorum reached
+* Design and build site updates
+* Review code, communication and design via standard Github process
+* Test hypotheses
+* Document
+* Iterate

+### Concepts

+* Modular: Design with flexibility in mind, facilitating closer parity between organizational needs and website structure
+* Transparent and Traversable: Keep communication connected to the work by using tools that blend them (like GitHub) and heavily using links to enable fluid traversal of the ecosystem
+* Central and Extensible: While the site will be an increasingly capable hub of information, activity, and identity, it will perform best not as a self-contained, all-inclusive structure, but as a gateway to a rich and varied ecosystem of ideas, resources, and communities.
+It should be designed to share roles and responsibilities with other tools and efforts (like outreach, meetings, social media)

+### Voice

+* Optimistic, but cognizant of the challenges
+* Earnest and open
+* Not: Superior, ego-centric

+### Design language considerations

+* Informationally and functionally-focused.
+Flashy marketing moments have their place, but should be used minimally, and generally take a backseat to the real work of organization, collaboration and information.
+* Machine and system-savvy, with a clear focus on the people impacted by the work
+* Not: Computery as superficial visual motif
+* Text-focused (but not ‘brutalist’ or abstracted)
+* Future-looking (but not futuristic) and a bit timeless
+* Synthesis of digital (process), architectural (physical civic infrastructure), and organic (humanity), to reflect the work’s central medium in its physical and human contexts
+* Pops of color and purposeful photography of people and places can help bring it to life
+* Imprintable.
+A neutral/monochromatic design foundation enables others to see themselves, their orgs and communities in our work.
+Heavy branding can interfere with this.
+* Not: Generic, white-labelable
+* Intimacy at scale.
+Bridge the gap between human scale and civic/global implications.
+* Key elements can feature simple interactivity and animation, to bring the site subtly to life
+* A simple symbol/color design language could be developed to assist in wayfinding, which also acts as a sort of functional branding

+### Design references

+* Floris’ excellent illustrations
+* Illo.tv (Super approachable graphics, simple forms, given life through animation)
+* Excellent API docs: Twilio, Stripe

+## References and sources

+* Publiccode.net user journeys workshop outputs (Aug 2020)
+* Site Map + Wireframes in Figma
+* Foundation for Public Code communications plan